Together-Java/ModernJava/src/projects/ascii_art.md

     |         |
     \---------/
 ```
+* Make sure that if the person using your program gives you a negative number, zero, or something that is
+not a number you don't just crash.
+This means you might need to reprompt them for information.
 * Make the christmas tree prettier.
 This will require "finding the pattern" in a more interesting piece of art, like [this example](https://www.asciiart.eu/holiday-and-events/christmas/trees).

 ```